• Perks with a Purpose!

 ikonboard: The Roots of Invision

-Before Invision, there was ikonboard, an open-source Perl-based forum software created by Matt Mecham in 1999.
+Before Invision, there was ikonboard, a freeware Perl-based forum software created by Matt Mecham in 1999.
 It quickly gained traction due to its simplicity and accessibility, becoming a popular choice for early forum administrators.
 However, as demand for more robust and feature-rich solutions grew, ikonboard’s limitations became evident, particularly with scalability and speed.

 This set the stage for a new project - one that would redefine forum software.
 In 2002, Matt Mecham and Charles Warner left ikonboard to develop Invision Board (IBF), and with it, a new chapter began.